JohannesFischer/Nivoo-Slider/README.md

 - slices - (number: defaults to 15) Number of the slices used for the transition

 #### Events ####
+- finish - (function) Is fired right after each transition
+- lastSlide - (function) Is fired when the last slide comes on
 - start - (function) Is fired right before each transition
-- finish - (function) Is fired right after each transition

 Effects
 -------